High-Content-CRISPR-Screens/ImageFormatter/README.md

 ## Usage

-### 1. Activate the environment from the directory containing the code
+### 1. Activate the environment from the project directory

 ```bash
 conda activate imageformater